jrshoare/lcmsNET/docs/Profile.md

 ### Property Value

 `Context` [Context](./Context.md)
 Gets the context in which the instance was created.
+Inherited from `CmsHandle<T>`.

 ---
 ## DeviceClass Property